Azure/azure-webpubsub/docs/getting-started/auth-and-permissions/js-auth-and-permissions.md

 In a real world application it's very common that you want user to login first before they can use your application to protect it from being abused.
 In this tutorial you'll learn how to integrate Azure Web PubSub with the authentication/authorization system of your application to make it more secure.

+The complete code sample of this tutorial can be found [here][code].

 ## Add authentication to the chat room app

 In this tutorial we will reuse the [chat room application](../create-a-chat-app/js-handle-events.md) to show how to integrate authentication with Azure Web PubSub.